12 suitable shows for an educational trip to the West End

 School of Rock

 Looking for a production that will inspire your children to take up an instrument?
 Then head no further to the Gillian Lynne Theatre to see School of Rock.
 When Dewey Finn finds himself as a substitute teacher for a class at Horace Green, will he be able to show the children how to have a rocking time?
-Forming a band out of their musical talents, see them compete at Battle of the Bands, bringing the kids closer to their parents and a community spirit at the school.
+Forming a band out of their musical talents, see them compete at Battle of the Bands, bringing the kids closer to their parents and a community spirit at School of Rock.